jessicarush/react-notes/nextjs_app_router.md

 - `npm run build && npx serve@latest out`

-2. If you are planning to build and deploy with Node.js, then you get to control what happens when a dynamic segment is visited that was not generated with `generateStaticParams`.
+2. If you are NOT doing and static export but planning to build and deploy with Node.js, then you get to control what happens when a dynamic segment is visited that was not generated with `generateStaticParams`.
 This is done with the [dynamicParams](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#dynamicparams) segment config option:

 ```javascript